xdmandy/WFB-NG-local/README.md

 - `wifibroadcast@drone`
 - `wifibroadcast@gs`

 These services need to be started for broadcasting.
-If these services are empty, update them in this folder.
+By below commands

 For the **drone side**, run:
 ```bash